ErostheGoddamn/FNF-GoverTX-Engine/README.md

 otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

 ## Credits:
-* Shadow Mario - Programmer
-* RiverOaken - Artist
+* ErostheGoddamn - Owner
-* Yoshubs - Assistant Programmer
+* Brenninho - Co-Owner

 ### Special Thanks
 * bbpanzu - Ex-Programmer